-Standard 22: Recipients must budget specific resources to conduct CQM for their organization.
+Standard 20: Subrecipients must budget specific resources to conduct CQM for their organization.

-Contractual agreements between the Wisconsin CDHR Section and recipients will address CQM and will identify resources for CQM in contractual budgets (included in awarded funds or a component of matching funds).
+Contractual agreements between the Wisconsin CDHR Section and subrecipients will address CQM and will identify resources for CQM in contractual budgets (included in awarded funds or a component of matching funds).